 Jim Allhiser President 503-508-4321 Web: www.SalemOregonHomeInspections.com Email: Jallhiser@PerfectionInspectionInc.com Facebook: http://www.facebook.com/PerfectionInspectionInc Blog: https://salemoregonhomeinspector.com/ OCHI# 916 CCB# 179533

 If documentation of the tank cannot be located online the next step is to call the DEQ.
 The database is for only tanks that have leaked and if the tank was above ground or removed with no evidence of leakage it will not be in that database.
 The DEQ has records of tanks that have been decommissioned and not leaked in a PDF document here: http://www.oregon.gov/deq/FilterDocs/HOTCleanDec.xlsx.

-If the above steps are taken and proper documentation cannot be located it is time to call a professional oil tank location/removal/remediation company.
+If the above steps are taken and proper documentation still cannot be located, it is time to call a professional oil tank location/removal/remediation company.
 I recommend two in the Salem area:

 (503) 304-9653 Karl VanZandt

 These are the proper steps to take if an underground tank is suspected.
 The responsibility of proper remediation fall on the current owner and the cleanup of leaking underground tanks can easily exceed $10,000.
 Pay attention and don’t be surprised with that expense.
 I welcome calls or emails if additional information is desired.